Borysivka, Odesa Oblast

-Borysivka (Борисівка; Borisăuca) is a village in Tatarbunary urban hromada, Bilhorod-Dnistrovskyi Raion, Odesa Oblast.
+Borysivka (Борисівка; Borisăuca) is a village in Tatarbunary urban hromada, Bilhorod-Dnistrovskyi Raion, Odesa Oblast, Ukraine.
 The population is 1,803 people.

+A Romanian-inhabited village, its high school was the only in Odesa Oblast to feature education entirely in Romanian language as of 2026.

 Demographics

 According to the 1989 Ukrainian SSR census, the population of the village was 1,748 people (849 men and 899 women).
 According to the 2001 Ukrainian census, the population was 1,783 people.

 Language

 Distribution of the population by native language according to the 2001 census: